 William Floyd school district officials discussed the implementation of metal detectors after a student was found with a loaded gun.
 Credit: Newsday/John Paraskevas

-William Floyd school officials said they’re interviewing potential vendors in hopes of having metal detectors implanted throughout the district by the end of this school year — a decision made after a student was allegedly found to have a loaded handgun at the high school earlier this month.
+William Floyd school officials said Tuesday they’re interviewing potential vendors in hopes of having metal detectors installed throughout the district by the end of this school year — a decision made after a student allegedly was found to have a loaded handgun at the high school earlier this month.

-In response to the incident, the board of education last week decided in an emergency meeting to equip "designated entrances" in its K-12 schools with walk-through metal detectors.
+In response to the incident, the school board last week decided in an emergency meeting to equip "designated entrances" in its K-12 schools with walk-through metal detectors.

-School Superintendent Kevin Coster said at a Tuesday night board meeting that the district is meeting with vendors, watching demonstrations and hoping to begin testing detectors in “random locations” in the near future.
+Schools Superintendent Kevin Coster said at a board meeting Tuesday night that the district is meeting with vendors, watching demonstrations and hoping to begin testing detectors in “random locations” soon.
+Officials noted that students, mostly with backpacks, are randomly being scanned with handheld metal detectors.

 “Please note that there will be many challenges when we begin this implementation,” Coster said to a large group of parents.
 “Our goal is to make the process of school entry as safe and efficient as possible.”

-Some parents asked about additional safety measures such as hiring armed guards or mandating clear backpacks, but school officials said they will not implement those measures at this time.
+Some parents asked about additional safety measures such as hiring armed guards or mandating clear backpacks, but school officials said they will not implement those measures now.

 School officials said they discovered the student with a handgun shortly before dismissal on Oct.
 18 but waited to alert parents as Suffolk police investigated.
 The 14-year-old, whom police have not identified due to his age, is facing criminal charges.